adrianbaraka/configuration/notes.md

 - Use `grep` to search for a specific one.

+- For built in shell commands use help eg `help read`

+  - `help` lists all built in commands.

 ### Service management

 - Use [_stacer_](https://github.com/oguzhaninan/Stacer) to view all running processes or [_htop_](https://github.com/htop-dev/htop).
 - Default unit files are found in`/lib/systemd/system/`. *`grep` for .service files.*
+- Another location is `/etc/systemd/system`

 #### Systemctl